 Autocratic: also called “authoritarian”

-Probably the most traditional of all styles, this approach dictates a rigid management structure where a key decision maker or team of decision makers call the shots.
+Autocratic is probably the most traditional of all styles.
+This approach dictates a rigid management structure, where a key decision maker or team of decision makers call the shots.

 Democratic: also called “participative”

 It’s a more participative approach to decision-making, where team members can offer suggestions and contribute to the decision-making process.

 Decisions are ultimately made by management, but with the team contributions taken into consideration.

 In recent years, the laissez-fair approach has grown significantly in popularity.